JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/theory.md

     That means that if we add ``1`` to each sample ``x_i``, it is sufficient to consider the classifier in the form ``w^\top x`` without the bias (shift, intercept) ``b``.
 This allows for simpler implementation.

-!!! bonus "BONUS: Data transformation"
+!!! compat "BONUS: Data transformation"
     Linear models have many advantages, such as simplicity or guaranteed convergence for optimization methods.
 Sometimes it is possible to transform non-linear dependences into linear ones.
 For example, the body-mass index

     ```math